Master of Fine Arts (Ceramics)

 Stay Ahead of the Curve

-A key feature of the program is its focus on staying current with the latest innovations in ceramics, materials, and artistic media.
-The curriculum incorporates contemporary trends such as 3D clay printing, experimental glazing, installation practices, and interdisciplinary collaborations.
+Fort Hays State University remains at the forefront of innovation in ceramics, materials, and artistic media.
+The curriculum reflects contemporary trends such as 3D clay printing, experimental glazing techniques, installation art, and interdisciplinary collaboration.

-This program prioritizes research-based learning, with faculty regularly updating courses based on their travels, exhibition experiences, and exploration of new artistic methods.
-Students are trained to adapt to evolving trends, research new materials, and embrace media innovations, ensuring they remain relevant in the global art market.
+The program emphasizes research-based learning, with faculty continuously updating course content based on their travel, exhibition experience, and exploration of emerging artistic methods.
+Students are trained to adapt to shifting trends, investigate new materials, and embrace media innovations, ensuring they stay relevant in the global art landscape.

 Hands-on Activities

-Intensive on-campus summer workshops serve as the cornerstone of the program’s hands-on experience, providing immersive opportunities for students to develop technical, conceptual, and exhibition skills.
+Intensive on-campus summer workshops form the foundation of the Master of Fine Arts (Ceramics) program’s hands-on learning experience, offering immersive opportunities for students to strengthen their technical, conceptual, and exhibition skills.
 Students work in semi-private studios with full access to kilns, clay mixing areas, and glaze laboratories.

-Beyond studio practice, experiential learning includes curating solo exhibitions in the Moss-Thorns Gallery of Art, participating in national exhibitions, and showcasing work in online catalogs.
-The program also supports students in pursuing external opportunities, such as teaching workshops, presenting at conferences, and collaborating on artistic projects with peers and professional artists.
+Beyond studio practice, experiential learning includes curating solo exhibitions in the Moss-Thorns Gallery of Art, participating in national exhibitions, and presenting work through online catalogs.
+The program also encourages students to pursue external opportunities such as teaching workshops, presenting at conferences, and collaborating with peers and professional artists on creative projects.

 What You’ll Learn: